Skip to main content

 Pre-upgrade Steps

-1. Document your existing configuration
+1. Back up your existing configuration

 Post-upgrade Configuration